China factory profit growth quickens as economy recovers

 BEIJING Annual growth of China's industrial profits quickened to 22.8 percent in November from October's 20.5 percent, official data showed on Thursday, reinforcing signs of a steady economic recovery thanks to pro-growth policies.

-Chinese industrial firms made 638.5 billion yuan ($102.4 billion), China's National Bureau of Statistics (NBS) said in a statement published on its website, www.stats.gov.cn.
+Chinese industrial firms made 638.5 billion yuan, China's National Bureau of Statistics (NBS) said in a statement published on its website, www.stats.gov.cn.

 A second month of strong double-digit profit growth reinforces the view of analysts that China's economy has gathered momentum in the fourth quarter.
 Factory profits rose only 7.8 percent in September from a year earlier.